Neoperreo: Artists and aesthetics

-Besides Tomasa del Real and Ms Nina, other figures usually cited as a part of the subgenre are La Goony Chonga, Bea Pelea, Paul Marmota, DJ Florentino, Bad Gyal, DJ Sustancia, Lizz and Isabella Lovestory.
+Besides Tomasa del Real and Ms Nina, other figures usually cited as part of the subgenre are La Goony Chonga, Bea Pelea, Paul Marmota, DJ Florentino, Bad Gyal, DJ Sustancia, Lizz and Isabella Lovestory.
 The internet has been considered fundamental to the spread of the subgenre, and artists frequently have made use of an aesthetic that combines futuristic elements or net art with other aesthetics associated more with hood culture and the origins of reggaeton.
 Many artists like Isabella Lovestory and lila sky started posting their music independently to SoundCloud before collaborating with producers.
 Producer Dinamarca has notably worked with a number of artists on the list below including Meth Math, La Favi, Six Sex, Isabella Lovestory, and Ms Nina.